 General informatics capabilities include:

 - Bioinformatics and genetic analysis

 - Mathematical and statistical modeling

 - Scientific software development

-In addition to scientific tasks, the informatics team supports the backend databases and services on which many tools and applications depend, and team members develop Web interfaces for a variety of high-throughput screening operations.
+In addition to scientific tasks, the informatics team develops software for a variety of scientific applications, including compound registration, scientific data management, and high-throughput screening operations.
+The team also supports the back-end databases and services on which many tools and applications depend.

 Informatics and Quantitative High-Throughput Screening (qHTS)